 The Internet Corporation for Assigned Names and Numbers (ICANN) has completed a collaborative effort with the U.S. Department of Commerce and Verisign Inc. to roll out Domain Name System Security Extensions, or DNSSEC, to root Internet servers.
-The initiative, announced at this week's Black Hat Briefings,
+The initiative, announced at this week's Black Hat Briefings, is intended to enhance the security of the Domain Name System and protect users from specific types of online fraud.

 The DNSSEC deployment adds public-key cryptography to the Domain Name System and creates an authentication platform that certifies the validity of Internet addresses and prevents the redirection of users to fake and maliciously crafted websites.